Crate massa_versioning

 • version == Network version -> This is the network version to announce and thus is stored in block header

-• component_version -> This is the version for the associated component and is used in VersioningFactory (e.g KeyPair, Address, VM)
+• component_version -> This is the version for the associated component (stored in a MIPInfo) and is used in VersioningFactory (e.g. KeyPair, Address, VM)

 So in the execution module and after a block become final, we update the MipStore stats (in a blocking way).
 By updating the stats, we mean sending: (Slot timestamp, Option<(current: u32, announced: Option)>).
 Using the slot timestamp, ensure that the trigger (and the trigger timeout) is a consensus by all nodes (This means that the trigger and the trigger timeout are not timer based).
 In order to have all nodes in sync (because of node various delays), the state is set to active after an activation delay (duration is required to be > 1 cycle).